openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 -  ``typeReference`` refers directly to, or is an alias of primitive, array, string, enumeration, union, interface, or function types.

--  Any type argument of ``typeReference`` is a wildcard type argument.

 *Class extension* implies that a class inherits all members of the direct superclass.
 Notice that private members are also inherited from the superclass